BuckyDev/geo-splitter/README.md

 A point of a path which:

 - is an interface point (i.e is on a gridline with previous and next points on different sides of the line)
-- is on the line that links previous and following point
+- is on the line that links previous and following point (3 points are aligned and it's between both)

 To know if a point is a split point you therefore must know: